mirazh-ds/calculator/README.md

 # To do:

-1 - CSS;
+1 - CSS; //Added basic
 2 - fixes;
-3 - thin out html buttons functions;
+3 - thin out html buttons functions; //Done
-4 - backspace button;
+4 - backspace button; //Done
+5 - remove onclick from the html buttons;

 # To fix:

-Done atm.
+1 - NaN as a result after two following operations;
+2 - Text overflow after adding css with big numbers;